gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The problem report is now more helpful.
 It reports the source of problems more accurately, pointing at the offending location in plugins and scripts in more cases.

-Loading from the configuration cache is now faster and memory consumption during builds has been reduced, especially for Kotlin and Android builds.
+Loading from the configuration cache is also faster and memory consumption during builds has been reduced, especially for Kotlin and Android builds.

 Read about this feature and its impact [on the Gradle blog](https://blog.gradle.org/introducing-configuration-caching).
 Track progress of configuration cache support by [core plugins](https://github.com/gradle/gradle/issues/13454) and [community plugins](https://github.com/gradle/gradle/issues/13490).

-## New JVM ecosystem feature
+## New JVM ecosystem features

+<a name="toolchains-for-jvm-projects"></a>
 ### Toolchains for JVM projects

 By default, Gradle uses the same Java version for running Gradle itself and building JVM projects.